andrews1022/natours/README.md

   - Using cubic-bezier to create custom timing functions
   - Creating a pure CSS popup window using :target
   - Adding and styling a background video
+  - Understanding the differences between and knowing when to use min-/max-width for media queries
+  - Making images responsive through HTML (srcset, media, & sizes attributes) & CSS (min-resolution & min-width to display the best possible version of an image to not hinder performance), and concepts such as Art Direction, Density Switching, & Resolution Switching

 - Using Sass